galan/dms-exchange-specification/spec/1.0.0-beta.3/dms-exchange-specification-1.0.0-beta.3.md

 * **Document-file** - A file that is processable by a dms and contains at least one page.

     Document-files that can contain only one page are images (eg. jpg, tiff, png, ..) as well as some other formats such as txt (no semantical boundaries).
 Other document-files can contain more then one page (eg. pdf, doc, ppt, ..).
-* **Revision** - Each document-file consists of at least one revision, where each has a datetime associated to determine the order of them.
+* **Revision** - Each document-file consists of at least one revision, each representing a state of the document-file, where each has a datetime associated to determine the order.
 * **Document** - A document consists of at least one document-file, subsequent of at least one page.

     *Example 1*: A physical document with four pages have been scanned into four jpg files.
 The document consists of four document-files with four pages.